 While many aspects of maths will be taught and tested in school as part of a child’s daily routine revision and practice are essential to ensure that every child is well prepared for sitting the CEM 11+ exam.

 There is so much to cover and revise that the whole process can overwhelm both parent and child.

 Revision and practice using well-structured papers will make preparing children for the varied nature of the CEM 11+ a lot easier.
 Revising all aspects of maths will be of benefit to any child in their day to day maths schoolwork and practice papers that cover skills such as algebra, time and temperature, or different types of charts and graphs will be of great help in raising a child’s self-confidence.
 All useful work as children prepare to tackle more difficult maths questions.

 The Non-verbal Reasoning content of the CEM 11+ may contain questions on sequences or patterns, so observation, perceptions of objects that are shifting, reflecting or transposing will all help a child to understand this facet of maths.
 Applying these same skills to 3-D shapes will also be valuable.

-The actual numerical reasoning tests set by CEM may include arithmetic, handling data, mathematical operations or mathematical functions.
-The CEM numerical units tend to focus on examining just how candidates solve problems and apply reasoning to more challenging maths questions.
+The actual numerical reasoning papers set by CEM may include arithmetic, handling data, mathematical operations or mathematical functions.
+The CEM numerical reasoning questions tend to focus on examining just how candidates solve problems and apply reasoning to more challenging maths questions.

 In order to do this quickly a child must have revised and practiced their core skills.
 The products offered on this page provide a structured approach to raising standards in the core areas of mathematics.
-They will help to reinforce any features that a child is strong in while they can be used to teach and improve any weaker areas.
+Using these titles will help to reinforce any features that a child is strong in while they can be used to teach and improve any weaker areas.